A Singularity Criterion for Countable Gaussian Mixtures Based on the Feldman-Hajek Theorem: Results and Discussion

 The extension of the Feldman-H\'{a}jek theorem to countable Gaussian mixtures establishes a rigorous framework for understanding the separability of complex distributions in high dimensions.
 A critical nuance of this result is its application across both finite and infinite-dimensional Hilbert spaces.

-In finite dimensions (e.g. $\mathbb{R}^d$), two non-degenerate Gaussian measures are almost always equivalent because their supports coincide with the entire space.
+In finite dimensions (e.g. $\mathbb{R}^d$), two non-degenerate Gaussian measures on $\mathbb{R}^d$ are always equivalent, since both are absolutely continuous with respect to Lebesgue measure with strictly positive densities.
 However, singularity ($\gamma_i \perp \gamma_j$) can occur in finite dimensions if the measures are degenerate, for instance, or if they are supported on disjoint lower-dimensional affine subspaces.

-The Gaussian Mixture Dichotomy Theorem becomes particularly relevant in infinite-dimensional spaces.
-In infinite-dimensional spaces, the dichotomy takes hold: two Gaussian measures are either equivalent or mutually singular.
-This rigorous disjointness of support in infinite dimensions is a characteristic property of Gaussian measures \cite{feldman1958} and is in general valid for product-type measures \cite{kakutani1948} and, as we have demonstrated, scales to Gaussian Mixture Models (GMMs).
+The singularity criterion for countable Gaussian mixtures becomes particularly relevant in infinite-dimensional spaces.
+The equivalence or singularity dichotomy holds for Gaussian measures also in finite dimensions.
+What changes in infinite-dimensional settings is that mutual singularity becomes much more prevalent.
+This rigorous disjointness of support in infinite dimensions is a characteristic property of Gaussian measures \citep{feldman1958} and is in general valid for product-type measures \citep{kakutani1948} and, as we have demonstrated, scales to Gaussian Mixture Models (GMMs).
 If the components of the mixtures are singular, a condition almost always satisfied in the infinite-dimensional limit due to shifts in mean or scaling of covariance, the global mixtures $\mu$ and $\nu$ are themselves perfectly separable.